Joyce Robertson: Career

-In January 1941, while she was a student, Robertson went to work with Anna Freud and Dorothy Burlingham in Hampstead to look after infants.
+In January 1941, while she was a student, Robertson went to work with Anna Freud and Dorothy Burlingham in Hampstead Wartime Nurseries to look after infants.
 At the time, Freud and Burlingham were offering shelter to women with families who had been bombed.
 Knowing that Robertson came from a large family, and as she was the only Briton in the war nurseries, Freud employed her and asked her to research the different methods of childcare, determine what types of practice were in use and write detailed observations on index cards.
 A few weeks later, James Robertson was employed by Freud as a boilerman, fire watcher and handyman.
 At that time, James Robertson was courting Joyce Robertson and it was through her that James met Freud.

 Freud asked Robertson to care for a baby named Josef, observing Robertson in the mother-child relationship and then discussing the care relationship with her.
 Freud found that Robertson's hearty nature enabled her to connect with the small baby who responded to the care.
 Freud then asked Robertson to care for a little boy who was five months old.
 Over months, Robertson formed a strong attachment to the boy and would take him on walks.
 These observations of the mother-child relationship and resultant discussions was the start of attachment research that would eventually lead to Attachment theory.
 Robertson remembered kneeling on the floor with Freud while they reviewed the observation notes that would form the basis of a publication by Robertson and her husband entitled "Reactions of small children to short-term separation of the mother, in light of new observations".